With Julie Hamisi and Helen McEleny

 The day will be combination of theory and practical work.
 We aim to make all of our training as experiential as possible to provide participants with tangible & practical techniques to take forward into their practice.

-Julie and Helen are Family Therapists and have many years of experience of working within CAMHS and Social Care, working alongside parents to support them in understanding and applying the principles of NVR.
+Julie is a Family Therapist and Helen is a specialist social worker and Integrative Psychotherapist.
+They have many years of experience of working within CAMHS and Social Care, working alongside parents to support them in understanding and applying the principles of NVR.

 The training will be delivered at Sheffield Quaker Meeting House, an accessible venue close to Sheffield City Centre.